|

 You might think a successful book launch starts the day you sign your publishing contract.
 Actually, it starts much earlier—the day you declare yourself an author.
 But for this piece, let’s explore some of the promotion steps you can take once you’ve signed a contract with the publisher and you’re ramping up for a book launch.

-First serial rights are one of the items you, or your literary agent, negotiated on the contract generating additional income from the book.
+First serial rights are one of the items you, or your literary agent, negotiated on the contract, generating additional income from the book.
 Some of these may be yours—meaning, you own the rights—and therefore you’ll possibly draw income from these endeavors.
 Otherwise, any draw from rights may go directly to the publisher.
 But you still benefit.
 Publicity in advance, during, and after a book launch drives sales.
-And sales is what you’re after.
+And sales are what you’re after.

 Here are a few ideas for pre-pub promotion:

-- Content Promos.
+• Content Promos.
 Magazines, Newspapers, Blogs, etc. You’re a writer so this falls right in your wheelhouse.
 Writing articles or guest posts about why you wrote your book or what made you become an author is a great way to get started.
 You may also decide (along with your publisher) to allow these venues to publish excerpts from your book.

-- Interviews.
+• Interviews.
 An Author Q&A, television, radio, or podcasts are readily available for new and upcoming authors.
 This takes time to find them, but there are literally thousands of venues on which to schedule an interview.
 Some have a waiting list, so be patient.
 Yet another reason to do this in advance.

 These are just a few—emphasis on “few”—pre-publication promotional places for you to start driving interest in you and your work.
 Two points of caution: First, be sure that all your promotional endeavors include a link back to your author’s website; second, coordinate all with your team—publisher, literary agent, and publicist—not just as a courtesy and to avoid duplicated efforts, but because your publishing contract depends on you adhering to expressed rights and guidelines.